 Work on transformation of ALN Post-16 provision is in early stages.
-However, during 2021, a working group will be established to formulate Powys County authority's plans for this area of focus.
-The terms of reference for this group will include consideration of Welsh language ALP provision for those up to age 25 (as required by the ALN Act).
+However, during 2021, a working group will be established to formulate Powys County Council's plans for this area of focus.
+The terms of reference for this group will include Welsh language ALP provision for those up to age 25 (as required by the ALN Act).